FrancoMelandri/notes/CKAD/CKAD.md

 # Core Concepts

-All the kubernetes yaml declarative file contain this four section at the root of the document:
+All the kubernetes yaml declarative file contain this four sections at the root of the document:

 ```yaml
 apiVersion: